pousse-cafe/pousse-cafe.github.io/documentation.md

 issue when users are for instance expecting feedback on the progress of an operation they triggered.
 Pousse-Café provides Process Managers allowing to keep track of complex processes (see section *Model complex processes*).
 - The consumption of Domain Events or Commands might temporarily fail.
 In some cases, they should be consumed again to resume a process.
-Pousse-Café provides a mechanism to retrieve and replay Domain Events and Consequences which could not be successfully handled (see section *Replay Domain-Events and Commands*).
+Pousse-Café provides a mechanism to retrieve and replay Domain Events and Commands which could not be successfully handled (see section *Replay Domain-Events and Commands*).

 Pousse-Café relies on the definition of a *Meta-Application* which is composed of the Domain implementation as well as